Hill Country Buyers: Lake Travis ISD vs Dripping Springs ISD at the Elementary Level

 |---|---|---|

-Rooster Springs edges Bee Cave by 4 points across every domain, a consistent gap that suggests a systematic performance advantage rather than a statistical anomaly.
-Both schools have nearly identical enrollments and very similar demographics, which makes this one of the cleaner apples to apples comparisons in the Hill Country.
-Yet the median home price near Bee Cave ($895,000) is $205,000 higher than Rooster Springs ($690,000).
-You are paying the Lake Travis ISD premium and the Bee Cave location premium, not better school performance.
+Rooster Springs earned an A across all three TEA domains while Bee Cave earned an A in Student Achievement, a B in School Progress, and a C in Closing the Gaps.
+Both schools have similar enrollments and demographics, which makes this one of the cleaner apples to apples comparisons in the Hill Country.
+Bee Cave area home values typically run higher than Dripping Springs area home values, reflecting the Lake Travis ISD premium and the Bee Cave location premium more than school performance.

 For the full breakdown, visit the Bee Cave Elementary school page or the Rooster Springs Elementary school page.